saurishc/saurishc.github.io/_posts/2023-08-25-fluidBasics.md

 Under uniform gravitational field, if we have a fluid at rest, then, Euler's equation implies that $\vec{\nabla}p=\rho \vec{g}$.
 If $g=(0,0,-g)$, then, integrating, we get, $p=-\rho g z+constant$.
 Now, if the fluid has a free surface at a height, $z=h,$ at which the pressure is the atmospheric pressure, $p_0$, then we have, $p=p_0+\rho g(h-z)$.

+## The Two Kinds of Forces in a Fluid

+There are two kinds of forces which act on a fluid element.

+1. Long Range Forces.
+This includes the gravitational force and the electrostatic force (for fluids with charge).
+2. Short Range Forces / Contact Forces.
+This includes intermolecular forces such as van der Waals forces.

 [Back to syllabus](https://saurishc.github.io/fluidMechanics)